Begin Again (Taylor Swift song): Music video

 The music video for "Begin Again" premiered on MTV on October 23, 2012.
 Swift chose to film the video in Paris as a "love letter" in tribute to the city, " 'Cause it's just the city and this storyline of somebody moving on and finding yourself again."
 The video starts with Swift standing on a bridge while pensively gazing across the water and remembering a lost love.
-She then takes a walk along the Seine, wearing a Red dress with white flower appliques and blue peep toes and sits beside the river Seine.
+She then takes a walk along the Seine, wearing a red dress with white flower appliques and blue peep toes and sits beside the river Seine.
 The video draws comparison to that of singer Adele's music video "Someone Like You" and Swift's own "Back to December".

-Swift then rides a bicycle, wearing a blue and white floral skirt with white cat flats with sun glasses on and bikes down a Cobblestone street.
-She goes shopping and tries on new clothes, which is spliced with shots of Swift singing to a man (Vladimir Perrin).
-In a flashback, she recalls her first meeting with the man at a café while sipping cappuccino.
-He starts taking snapshots of her with his Leica M6.
-They then have a bitter-sweet conversation, laughing and giggling at each other.
-The following clips shows Swift sitting at a park and sampling pastries.
-It also shows Swift walking by the Seine.
-The clip ends with the two walking side by side, as Swift allows herself to "begin again."

 Directed by Philip Andelman and produced by Arthur Cantin, the story in the video deviates from the song's lyrical narrative in several respects.
 While the lyrics recount the narrator's (Swift) trepidation of a first date after a bad breakup, the video instead relates a chance meeting in a cafe in Paris.
 In the video, Swift is seated at a booth, doodling in a small notebook when a Frenchman at another table takes interest and introduces himself.
 Missing from the video are the Swift's initial moments in the cafe, where her date has arrived early to wait for her, greets her, then helps her into her chair, displaying kindness and respect that was apparently absent from her former relationship.
 Late in the song, the restaurant encounter draws to a conclusion while the couple walks to Swift's car.

-Entertainment Weekly thought the video was “another classic bittersweet Swift joint,” writing: “Though her boyfriend doesn't laugh at her jokes and bores her with stories about his family’s Christmas movie-watching traditions, she finds the ultimate salve: Wandering through the streets of Paris, chuckling with handsome dudes in a café (and probably snacking on snails or something).
-It’s a lovely clip, but a little bit sleepy.
-Also, there’s something about it that recalls ’Back to December’ — is it the color palette, or just the general moodiness?”.
+Entertainment Weekly thought the video was "another classic bittersweet Swift joint," writing: "Though her boyfriend doesn't laugh at her jokes and bores her with stories about his family's Christmas movie-watching traditions, she finds the ultimate salve: Wandering through the streets of Paris, chuckling with handsome dudes in a café (and probably snacking on snails or something).
+It's a lovely clip, but a little bit sleepy.
+Also, there's something about it that recalls 'Back to December' — is it the color palette, or just the general moodiness?".
+The video was nominated for Video of the Year at the 2013 American Country Awards and Female Video of the Year at the 2013 CMT Music Awards.